 7. Hadaka Matsuri in Okayama

-This eccentric festival celebrated on the third Saturday of February.
+Adding to the list of eccentric festivals in Japan is the Hadaka Matsuri, a festival that is celebrated on the third Saturday of February.
 Around 9000 men wearing only loincloths, struggle fiercely to catch hold of a 4cm long sacred stick which the priest throws into the crowd.
 The man who gets hold of the stick is blessed with one year of happiness.

 Image Credits: wikimedia

 8. World Cosplay Summit

 The ever growing interest of the Japanese people in Anime and Manga led to the World Cosplay Summit where people dress up and act as the characters.
 Nagoya, Japan is now known as the Holy Cosplay Land where people from different countries participate in the grand championship.